-The AB Spring Baseball program is for local 13 and 14 year olds (players born May 1, 2003 through April 30, 2005), and offers options for different levels of ability through both Gold and House teams.
+The AB Fall Baseball program is for local 13 and 14 year olds (players born May 1, 2006 through August 31, 2008), and offers options for different levels of ability through both Gold and House teams.
 All players living in the Lafayette Little League boundaries (includes the entire cities of Lafayette, Moraga, and Orinda) are eligible.

 Advanced Baseball ("AB") is a program for local 13 and 14 year olds who have "graduated" from Little League Majors, Pony Bronco, and 12u travel ball to continue playing local baseball.
 AB offers options for different levels of ability through both Gold and House teams.